“Ensuring proper animal care and comfort is not just good business—it is also required by law.”

-To be a good pet transporter, having a feel for small details is likely to be one of the attributes which your clients most appreciate you for.
-So it’s good to have an enquiring mind, to enable you to get answers to a range of important questions which will help you get to really know your charges.
+To be a good pet transporter, understanding the small details is one attribute which your clients value most.
+It’s good to have an inquiring mind so you get the answers to several important questions so you better know your charges.

-Animals react very differently to being transported, especially over long distances, so gaining their confidence and knowing some important information about specific breeds, and their physical and psychological characteristics beforehand can be a big help in doing the job successfully.
+Animals react very differently to being transported.
+This is especially true over long distances.
+Knowing important information about the physical and psychological characteristics of different species and breeds can be a big help.

-If transporting pets was easy, then there would be many more businesses doing it than there actually are.
+If transporting pets was easy, then there would be many more businesses doing it.

-But the United States Department of Agriculture (USDA) wants to be seen as taking an important lead in ensuring that high standards of welfare and good practices are upheld by anyone working as a business in this field.
+The United States Department of Agriculture (USDA) takes an important lead in ensuring that high standards of welfare and good practices are upheld by anyone working with animals.

 The licensing of businesses in this field is carried out by the Animal and Plant Health Inspection Service (APHIS), which was initially established to administer the Animal Welfare Act of 1966.
-Ensuring safe conditions for animals during transportation is only a small part of APHIS’ responsibilities, which also cover “protecting and promoting U.S. agricultural health, regulating genetically engineered organisms, administering the Animal Welfare Act and carrying out wildlife damage management activities”.
+Ensuring safe conditions for animals during transportation is only a small part of APHIS’ responsibilities.
+It also also covers “protecting and promoting U.S. agricultural health, regulating genetically engineered organisms, administering the Animal Welfare Act and carrying out wildlife damage management activities”.